brmzkw/koyeb-distributed-app/sdk/docs/InstancesApi.md

     body_stdin_data = None # bytearray | Data is base64 encoded (optional)
     body_stdin_close = True # bool | Indicate last data frame (optional)
     body_disable_tty = True # bool | Disable TTY.
-It's enough to specify it in the first frame (optional) id_type = INVALID # str | When specified, it is used to determine if the kind of resource the id refers to.
-If missing, defaults to the instance id. (optional) (default to INVALID)
+It's enough to specify it in the first frame (optional) id_type = 'INVALID' # str | When specified, it is used to determine if the kind of resource the id refers to.
+If missing, defaults to the instance id. (optional) (default to 'INVALID')

     try:
         # Exec Command